 Step 1: Prepare the kangkong

-Heat the oil in a wok or large skillet over medium heat.
-Add the minced garlic and sauté until fragrant, being careful not to burn it.
+Heat some oil in a wok or large pan over medium-high heat.
+Add the minced garlic and sauté it just until it smells nice and fragrant — watch it closely so it doesn’t burn.

 Step 3: Cook the stems